Guiding Architects Turin

-Generally known as the Italian one company town, about twenty years ago Torino started a process of deep change, looking for a new urban identity.
+Generally known as the Italian one company town, in the nineties Torino started a process of deep change, looking for a new urban identity.